matteocorti/check_ssl_cert/README.md

       --format FORMAT              format output template on success, for example "%SHORTNAME% OK %CN% from '%CA_ISSUER_MATCHED%'" -h,--help,-?                    this help message
+      --http-use-get               use GET instead of HEAD (default) for the HTTP related checks
       --ignore-exp                 ignore expiration date
       --ignore-ocsp                do not check revocation with OCSP --ignore-sig-alg             do not check if the certificate was signed with SHA1